ishaaniwani/ImageProcessor/README.md

 do to alter the image, such as mirroring the right side to the left, creating the opposite color version of the image, and even detect edges.

-This was for a project for the Institute of Mathematics and Computer Science
+This was for a project for the Institute of Mathematics and Computer Science.